Your fractional CFO for owner-operated elective medicine practices.

 2. Consultation-to-procedure conversion is the lever most practices do not measure precisely

-In our experience, top-quartile practices convert consultations to procedures at roughly 65-75%, while the median sits closer to 40-50%.
+Category benchmarks we see cited put top-quartile consultation-to-procedure conversion at roughly 65-75%, with the median closer to 40-50%; results vary by practice.
 The gap is usually a combination of consultation experience, pricing transparency, and follow-up cadence, none of which most practices can isolate from their own data.

 3. Multi-modality reporting hides which modality is actually profitable